 The goals of the scholarship

-To help provide sailors with the opportunity to gain experience from travelling and competing outside New Zealand.
+- To help provide sailors with the opportunity to gain experience from travelling and competing outside New Zealand.

-To help sailors be the best prepared they can be to win medals at youth class world championships and Youth Sailing World Championships.
+- To help sailors be the best prepared they can be to win medals at youth class world championships and Youth Sailing World Championships.

-For 2018 a maximum of two scholarships will be awarded to two individuals or teams.
+A maximum of two scholarships will be awarded to two individuals or teams.

 The championship to be attended must be agreed to by Yachting New Zealand’s selection panel.